pikvm/pikvm/pages/api.md

 # API
-This document describes the Pi-KVM API.
+This document describes the PiKVM API.
 Since the system consists of microservices, here is a common API with a common entry point provided by Nginx.
 The examples above use `curl` and [`websocat`](https://github.com/vi/websocat) with the `-k` parameter to disable SSL certificate verification, since the self-signed certificateis used in the default installation.

 ## Authorization: `/api/auth`
 All APIs are restricted to authorization.
 To make requests, you either need to authorize each request individually,